PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **msiStock**: Use to create the `msi_stock.json` file.
 Include the stock names or Ids you want to include in the export.
+If you need a list of all stocks, set the input to an empty string `identifiers: [""]`.  `stock_id` is also available but not needed for a Data Pack

 	query{
 		msiStock(identifiers: ["2"]){